Weaving Loose Ends of Handspun

 Tiny looms and daily weaving seem to be popping up in every corner of the fiber universe.
 (Do a quick search for “tiny tapestry” or “weaving diary” to check it out.)
 Last weekend, my spinning friends and I gathered to make some tiny tapestries with odd bits of handspun.
 Some of us used small frame looms while others worked on rigid-heddle looms.
 Even though we started with the same materials, each of our pieces was unique.
 These small weavings are a great way not only to put your precious handspun to good use, but to have yet another way to incorporate fiber, creativity, and serenity into each and every day.

-Many knitters and crocheters are cranking out squares on Zoom Looms, and the tapestry weaving community is smitten with Hokett Looms (included in the Little Looms Tapestry Loom Kit).
+Many knitters and crocheters are cranking out squares on Zoom Looms (affiliate link), and the tapestry weaving community is smitten with Hokett Looms (included in the Little Looms Tapestry Loom Kit).
 To see the possibilities of each, check out Anne Merrow’s quick video showing a variety of small looms.

 Discover spinning products today in our shop!